namboy94/ci-scripts/README.md

 # Github Release Uploader

 This is a script that creates a Github release.
-It also allows creating a new githb release (which includes a git tag) and uploading release assets like compiled binaries.
+It also allows uploading release assets like compiled binaries.

 The script uses Github's
 [Personal Access Tokens](https://github.com/settings/tokens) to